Binance affiliate program · Updated July 2026

-Binance affiliate program requirements 2026: who qualifies & how to apply
+Binance affiliate program requirements 2026: who actually qualifies

-The phrase "Binance affiliate program requirements" hides a trap: there are actually two programs with completely different bars.
+The phrase "Binance affiliate program" hides a trap: there are actually two programs with completely different bars.
 The open referral program lets anyone with a verified account start in seconds.
-The reviewed affiliate program — the one with the higher commission ceilings — wants a real audience and an approval.
+The vetted affiliate program — the one with the higher commission ceilings — wants a real audience and an approval.
 And underneath both sits a binding rule that quietly decides whether you ever see a rebate on your own trading.
-Here is exactly who qualifies for each in 2026, the KYC and audience conditions, the 90-day binding catch, and the shortcut most traders actually want.
+This is the one-stop version: who qualifies for each in 2026, what the commission structure actually pays, an honest pros-and-cons review, the rebind eligibility bar that decides whether an existing account can ever qualify, and the shortcut most traders actually want.

 First, decide which "Binance affiliate" you mean